UW-Madison-DSI/carbonGPT/data/markdowns/Villa et al., 2024.md

 # 4.3 Biosolids application influences C associations to Ca2+ in the Merced site

 Mechanisms that influence how Ca2+ interacts with SOC are influenced by high pH in soils where positively charged ions are increasingly adsorbed to surfaces with variable charges such as clays, iron and aluminum oxides, and SOM (Solly et al., 2020; Weil & Brady, 2017).
 At the Merced site, soils had a pH of 8 from 0 to 100 cm and a high percentage of SIC (∼22% of total C) in the form of calcium carbonate (CaCO3) (Villa & Ryals, 2021).
 Studies in unmanaged soils have found strong correlations between Ca2+ and SOC content and stabilization (Martí-Roura et al., 2019; Rowley et al., 2018, 2021; Solly et al., 2020).
-Hence, we considered the role Ca2+ play in C sequestration at the Merced site.
+Hence, we considered the role Ca2+ plays in C sequestration at the Merced site.

 We hypothesized that the increasing SOC content from biosolids application would be correlated with Ca2+, hence indicating that the Ca2+ may be associated with SOC chemically or physically.
 However, we found the opposite to be true (Figure 7).
 In fact, there is an ascending negative correlation moving down the soil profile in the amended soil compared to the control, where there is a weaker positive correlation moving down in depth.
 SOM has a high abundance of negatively charged sites that can improve cation exchange capacity (CEC), thus increasing soil C content in soils by reacting as a surface area in the soil where SOC may be adsorbed (Solly et al., 2020).
 Some studies have found that the application of organic matter amendments increases SOC and CEC (Diacono & Montemurro, 2010).
 However, CEC is strongly associated with the available surface area of the soil (Farrar & Coleman, 1967; Solly et al., 2020), effectively influencing the ability of SOC to adsorb to reactive soil surfaces (Solly et al., 2020).
 One study found no significant increase of CEC in a coarse-textured almond orchard after the application of green waste compost and composted wood-chip manure (Villa et al., 2021).
 The Merced site has a uniform soil texture of sandy loam from 0 to 100 cm, and the percentage of sand ranged from 53% (0–10 cm) to 73% (Villa & Ryals, 2021).